Miraz4300/inspirebroadband-lancache/README.md

 ```

 ## Notes
-- This configuration is **only applicable for Inspire Broadband Internet**.
+- This configuration is only applicable for **Inspire Broadband Internet**.
-- Ensure that Unbound is properly integrated with **Pi-hole** if you're using it as a recursive resolver.
+- Ensure that Unbound is properly integrated with **Pi-hole**.